Why You Should Consider Creating a Vegan Beauty Routine

 What Makes a Beauty Product Vegan?While there aren’t actual animal parts bottled into your beauty products, it’s common for cosmetics companies to use animal-based ingredients in their formulas.
 This can mean an ingredient was extracted from animal parts (like tissues and joints) or is a byproduct (such as honey).

 Reminder: vegan and cruelty-free aren’t the same thing.
 A product can be free of animal byproducts but still be tested on animals.
 To ensure your products are not tested on animals, look for labels that say “Cruelty-Free” or products featuring the Leaping Bunny logo (an internationally-recognized certification that confirms a product is not tested on animals).
-Products that are certified by Leaping Bunny are vetted (and re-vetted annually) at every level—from product development to the ingredient suppliers—to ensure it's 100% cruelty-free.
+Products that are certified by Leaping Bunny are vetted (and re-vetted annually) at every level—from product development to the skincare ingredient suppliers—to ensure it's 100% cruelty-free.

-Vegan Alternatives to Common Skincare IngredientsIt can be a little surprising to realize just how many ingredients are derived from animals, so here’s a quick primer on non-vegan ingredients commonly used in skincare and makeup and which alternatives to look for instead.
+Vegan Alternatives to Common Skincare IngredientsIt can be a little surprising to realize just how many ingredients are derived from animals.
+Here’s a quick primer on non-vegan ingredients commonly used in skincare and makeup and which alternatives to look for instead.

 Probably the most obvious of all animal byproducts (after all, “bee” is in the name), beeswax is used as a thickener and typically found in creams, balms, lipsticks, and foundations.
 Look for products with soy, candelilla, or carnauba wax as a base for balms and lipsticks instead.